-Rev. Michele Morgan, Priest-in-Charge
+Rev. Michele Morgan, Rector

 Michele was born in Calgary, Alberta, Canada, the seventh of nine children, where she learned her love of hockey [Canada’s national pastime] and baseball [the Morgan children could field their own team].
 After growing up in a family that moved frequently, she made her own move to Minnesota to attend the College of St. Catherine.
-Following a long stint in retail management she went to The General Seminary of the Episcopal Church in NYC.
+Following a long stint in retail management, she went to The General Seminary of the Episcopal Church in NYC.
 Arriving in New York in late August 2001, her call to serve the people of God was formed by many things, but most notably the terrorist attacks of September 11th.
 Michele has served successfully in a number of churches in Minnesota, including Stillwater, St. Cloud, and Minneapolis, as a Transitional Rector helping congregations choose and live into new leadership.
 As a screaming extrovert, the work of Parish Ministry speaks to her soul; she gets to help people live into creating a deeper sense of community by doing justice work for all people and she gets to connect people together.

 Michele lives with her wife Michelle Dibblee and their rat terrier mix Rosie, the thug princess, in NW DC.
 Her best day ever is to ride her bike while listening to her beloved Minnesota Twins as she dodges traffic, getting home and see the final couple of innings.